Guidelines for Presenters

 Academic Standards for Presenters

 IAMCR strives to hold high academic standards for its conference, while also encouraging both established and new scholars to present new ideas and new works.
-Individual scholarly are encouraged to attend sessions organized by different Sections and Working Groups to help build and grow ideas and make connections with other scholars.
+Individual scholars are encouraged to attend sessions organized by different Sections and Working Groups to help build and grow ideas and make connections with other scholars.

 Individuals may submit 1 paper per Section or Working Group as lead author, and a maximum of 2 papers to a single IAMCR conference in general.
 Presenters are expected to bring fully developed work to the conference.
 Prior to the conference, it is expected that a completed paper will be submitted to Section, Working Group, Session Chairs, and/or Discussants.
 This is especially important for panels with discussants.
 A developed work typically includes an introduction with a problem statement, a review of relevant literature, analysis, conclusion, and references.